donnemartin/viz/README.md

 `gh-stats` is powered by the [GitHub API](https://developer.github.com/v3/).

-You can run similar queries through [GitHub Search](https://github.com/search).
+You can run similar queries manually through [GitHub Search](https://github.com/search).
 To view the most-starred JavaScript repos created in 2015, you can run the following [query](https://github.com/search?utf8=%E2%9C%93&q=created%3A2015-01-01..2015-12-31+stars%3A%3E%3D100+language%3Ajavascript&type=Repositories&ref=searchresults):

     created:2015-01-01..2015-12-31 stars:>=100 language:javascript